spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/installation-setup.md

 title: Installation & setup
 ---

-**V7 of the medialibrary is currenlty in development.
-It's not stable yet and should not be used in production environments**
+**V7 of the medialibrary is currently in development.
+It's not stable yet and should not be used in a production environment**

 Medialibrary can be installed via composer: